Ian Hill: Personal life

+Hill is featured in the 2024 documentary Cover Your Ears produced by Prairie Coast Films and directed by Sean Patrick Shaul, discussing the subliminal message trial Judas Priest were involved with.

 Musical equipment

 In the early years of Judas Priest, Hill played a 1970s Fender Jazz Bass, switching to Hamer in the mid-1980s.
 Since the late 1980s, Hill has played Spector basses.
 Spector currently produce an Ian Hill signature bass guitar, based on Hill's NS-2 and fitted with a narrower neck, with an optional tuning of BEAD.
 He plays using a nylon flatpick of 0.75 mm thickness.

 While Hill has used a wide range of different amplifiers through his career, he has been using SWR products since the late 1990s.
 His current rig consists of two SWR SM1500 amplifiers and four SWR TRIAD cabinets.

-During the Jugulator and Demolition recording sessions, Hill used a 5 string Spector bass to access the lower registers needed through the use of down tuned guitars by Tipton and Downing.
+During the Jugulator and Demolition recording sessions, Hill used a five-string Spector bass to access the lower registers needed through the use of down tuned guitars by Tipton and Downing.